jw120/toy-rxjs/README.md

 the RxJs library.
 In order to better understand the `magic' within the library, I started to write my own toy version.

-TODO
+## TODO

+Tests

+* Check concat calls teardowns properly in async case
+* Check take handles excess complete/errors
-* Subscription
+* Use rxjs tests
-  - Separate out TearDownLogic
-  - Make concat work with teardown for both sync and async
+* Rethink time stamps test

 * Add JSDoc? or at least more comments
-* What should take do with excess completes and errors?
-* Rethink time stamps in async logging
-* Use tests from rxjs
-* Move to github

 * timer
 * flatMap/concatMap